nightmode/feri/docs/advanced/api/config.md

   * [htmlMinifier](#configthirdpartyhtmlminifier)
   * [markdownIt](#configthirdpartymarkdownit)

+## config.case

+Type: `object`

+Parent container for manually specifying how file name cases are handled on the source and dest volumes.

+## config.case.source

+Type: `string`

+Defaults to an empty string.

+Valid values are 'case', 'nocase', 'lower', and 'upper'.

+For case sensitive volumes (linux by default), setting 'case' gets you the most speed as the OS can be trusted to match file names exactly.

+For case insensitive volumes (mac and windows by default), setting 'nocase' will get you some speed since Feri will not have to write a test file to determine casing for that location.

+## config.case.dest

+Type : `string`

+Defaults to an empty string.

+Valid values are 'case', 'nocase', 'lower', and 'upper'.

+For case sensitive volumes (linux by default), setting 'case' gets you the most speed as the OS can be trusted to match file names exactly.

+For case insensitive volumes (mac and windows by default), setting 'nocase' will get you some speed since Feri will not have to write a test file to determine casing for that location.

 ## config.concurLimit

 Type: `number`

-Controls the number of build or clean processes that can be run simultaneously.
+Controls the number of clean or build processes that can be run simultaneously.
 Values 1-3 recommended since node [libuv](https://github.com/libuv/libuv) seems to have 4 slots by default.
 Feel free to experiment with this setting to see how fast you can get Feri to run.

+Note: This setting only affects clean and build processes, not watching.
+Watching limits clean and build tasks to one at a time to match the order of events.

 ```js
 config.concurLimit = 1